Countable chain condition: Overview

-More generally, if κ is a cardinal then a poset is said to satisfy the κ-chain condition, also written as κ-c.c., if every antichain has size less than κ.
+More generally, if κ is a cardinal then a poset is said to satisfy the κ-chain condition, also written as κ-c.c., if every strong antichain has size less than κ.
 The countable chain condition is the ℵ_{1}-chain condition.

 Examples and properties in topology

 A topological space is said to satisfy the countable chain condition, or Suslin's Condition, if the partially ordered set of non-empty open subsets of X satisfies the countable chain condition, i.e. every pairwise disjoint collection of non-empty open subsets of X is countable.
 The name originates from Suslin's Problem.